mateusza/wordle-game-and-solver/README.md

 ```
 $ ./wordle.py
-Your guess: track
+Your guess: dirty
-🟩🟨⬛⬛⬛
+⬛⬛🟨⬛⬛
-Your guess: three
+Your guess: gears
-🟩⬛🟨🟩🟨
+⬛🟨🟨🟨⬛
-Your guess: tiger
+Your guess: baker
-🟩🟩⬛🟩🟩
+⬛🟩⬛🟩🟩
-Your guess: timer
+Your guess: paper
-🟩🟩⬛🟩🟩
+⬛🟩🟩🟩🟩
-Your guess: tiber
+Your guess: caper
 🟩🟩🟩🟩🟩
 ```